-Your doctor may recommend that you take a dose of over-the-counter ibuprofen (one brand name: Advil) or other anti-inflammatory medication prior to the procedure.
+Your doctor may recommend that you take a dose of over-the-counter ibuprofen (such as Advil) or other anti-inflammatory medication prior to the procedure.

 During the exam

 Next, the doctor looks at your cervix through the colposcope.
-He or she may take photographs with a tiny camera.
-If your doctor sees spots of abnormal tissue, he or she will perform a biopsy.
+They may take photographs with a tiny camera.
+If your doctor sees spots of abnormal tissue, they will perform a biopsy.
 This involves removing small samples of tissue from the abnormal area in or around your cervix.
 The samples are sent to a lab to examine.

 You may experience some discomfort during the exam.
 You could have mild cramps caused by the speculum opening your vagina.
 You may feel a slight pinch and cramping if your doctor removes tissue to biopsy.
 Try to relax your muscles and take slow, deep breaths.

 Following the exam, you may have mild cramps.
 You can take an over-the-counter medicine to help relieve the pain.
 Ask your doctor what kind to take.
 You also could have some vaginal discharge for 1 or 2 days.
 During the biopsy, your doctor may put a thick paste on your cervix to stop any bleeding.
 When this paste mixes with blood, it can form a thick, dark discharge.
 Light spotting is normal as well.
 Your doctor will probably recommend wearing a sanitary pad.

 You should not use a tampon, have sex, or put anything in your vagina for at least 1 week after the exam.